NataEn/ShareMyThing/MilestonesAndPlaning.md

 - unit testing **missing**
 - documentation **missing**

-[D] Back-end implementation, documentation and testing-2 days-7th of may 2021
+[D] Back-end implementation, documentation and testing-2 days-7th of Jun 2021

 - create simple mockup for the server - 2hr
 - construct dummy routes for: getting items, specific item, creating item, all users
 - add documentation for each route
 - unit testing

-[E] Back-end implementation, documentation and testing-2.5 days-10th of may 2021
+[E] Back-end implementation, documentation and testing-2.5 days-10th of Jun 2021

 - use mongo and mongoose for creating models for items and users
 - add documentation for each route